reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 However, using thunks requires that the `redux-thunk` _middleware_ (a type of plugin for Redux) be added to the Redux store when it's created.
 Fortunately, Redux Toolkit's `configureStore` function already sets that up for us automatically, so we can go ahead and use thunks here.

-When you need to make AJAX calls to fetch data from the server, you can put that call in a thunk.
+When you need to make HTTP calls to fetch data from the server, you can put that call in a thunk.
 Here's an example that's written a bit longer, so you can see how it's defined:

 ```js title="features/counter/counterSlice.js"
 // the outside "thunk creator" function